 - Students must be enrolled in a program other than Undecided or Pending.

 Students must maintain a 2.0 cumulative GPA and complete at least 67% of their classes to remain eligible for financial aid.
 Students, who fail to maintain this standard for more than one consecutive term exclusively or in combination, will no longer be eligible for Federal or state aid.

 Students must be evaluated to determine if they are able to graduate from their stated degree by attempting no more than 150% of the hours required to obtain the degree.
 This is referred to as Maximum Time Frame (MTF).
-For example as student enrolled in a 60 hour associate degree program cannot receive financial aid beyond their 90th credit hour attempted.
-Students not “on pace” to obtain a degree within this 150% time frame will no longer be eligible to receive financial aid.
+For example a student enrolled in a 60 hour associate degree program cannot receive financial aid beyond their 90th credit hour attempted.
+Student who are not on pace to obtain a degree within this 150% time frame will no longer be eligible to receive financial aid.

-To be eligible for Financial Aid funds, a a student must make satisfactory academic progress.
+To be eligible for Financial Aid funds, a student must make satisfactory academic progress.
 When you do not meet the academic standards and your financial aid eligibility has been suspended, you have the right to appeal.
 Follow the step-by-step instructions below to appeal for reinstatement of your Federal and State Financial Aid eligibility.
-All Financial Aid Appeal documentation must be submitted prior to the appeal deadline for the term of anticipated enrollment.
+All Financial Aid Appeal documentation must be submitted prior to the appeal deadline for the term of anticipated enrollment listed above.
 The decision of the appeals committee is final.

 Instructions for submitting an Appeal Request

 Include ALL of the following items (Steps 1-2) in your Appeal.
 Incomplete appeals will not be considered.
 Submit the COMPLETE Appeal to the Financial Aid Office.

 Step 1 - Personal Statement: submit a detailed statement online explaining the basis of your appeal request describing the following: